HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 </cdf:CVRContestSelectionPosition>
 ```

 > `Mark` should be used to capture marks that are *machine readable* only.
 This usually means marks that fall within the *contest selection position*.
-Marks that convey voter intent but fall outside the target area should be handled as `CVRContestSelectionPositions`.
+Marks that convey voter intent but fall outside the target area should be handled as `SelectionPositions`.

-Conversely, if a `Mark` is determined to not be a selection for a given contest option, then set `HasIndication` to `no`.
+Conversely, if a mark is determined to not to exist for a given contest option, then set `HasIndication` to `no`.

 > `IsAllocable` will always be `no` when `HasIndication` is `no`.